 Hepatitis A is present in stool of people with the infection.
 They can spread the infection if they do not wash their hands after using the bathroom and touch other objects or food.

-Factors that increase your chance of a hepatitis A infection include: Having close contact with an infected person—although the virus is generally not spread by casual contactUsing household items that were used by an infected person and not properly cleanedHaving oral-anal sexual contact with an infected personTraveling to or spending long periods of time in a country where hepatitis A is common or where sanitation is poorWorking as a childcare worker, changing diapers or toilet training childrenBeing in daycare centersBeing institutionalizedInjecting drugs—especially if you share needlesReceiving plasma products, common in conditions like hemophilia
+Factors that may increase your chance of hepatitis A infection include: Having close contact with an infected person—although the virus is generally not spread by casual contactUsing household items that were used by an infected person and not properly cleanedHaving oral-anal sexual contact with an infected personTraveling to or spending long periods of time in a country where hepatitis A is common or where sanitation is poorWorking as a childcare worker, changing diapers or toilet training childrenBeing in daycare centersBeing institutionalizedInjecting drugs—especially if you share needlesReceiving plasma products, common in conditions like hemophilia

 Hepatitis A does not always cause symptoms.
 Adults are more likely to have them than children.